Skip to main content

 )

-After running the SCD type 2 with track history example with the additional TRUNCATE record, the target table contains the following records:
+After running this example without the additional TRUNCATE record, the target table contains the following records:

 userId